OzarksRider/phoenixes/README.md

 In engineering, the best tools available are to used to build the most reliable system possible that will run for the desired lifetime.

+Traditional software engineering has many similarities with constuction projects.
+For example, changes to requirements made early in a project have a much lower cost that grows over time.
+Making changes on a blueprint are much cheaper, often less than 1%, than later phases of construction.
+For example, lets say you were building a house and decided to move the location of a toilet.
+It may be a cosmetic change or it could be due to a bug - like a door not being able to swing properly due to the toilet being too close.
+If this change is caught early enough, it ight just require some changes to the blueprints.
+If this was found after the rough plumbing or framing was complete, the cost would likely be much higher but still much more managable than after the tile work, plumbing and carpentry were complete.

+### Design, Build, Test, Improve

 ### Cheap, Fast, Right: Pick any Two